thu-rllab/LaRe/README.md

 # LaRe

-Code for paper: Latent Reward: LLM-Empowered Credit Assignmentin Episodic Reinforcement Learning.
+Code for AAAI-25 accepted paper: Latent Reward: LLM-Empowered Credit Assignmentin Episodic Reinforcement Learning.

 To run the code in MuJoCo, please refer to the "README.md" in the "mujoco" directory.